-In de novo mode, input fasta file should present abundance annotations (i.e. a pattern [;]size=inte-ger[;] in the fasta header).
-Input order matters for chimera detection, so we recommend to sort sequences by decreasing abundance (default of --derep\fulllength command).
+In de novo mode, input fasta file must present abundance annotations (i.e. a pattern [;]size=inte-ger[;] in the fasta header).
+Input order matters for chimera detection, so we recommend to sort sequences by decreasing abundance (default of --derep_fulllength command).
 If your sequence set needs to be sorted, please see the --sortbysize command in the sorting section.